hertinek/calculator/README.md

 	- create animation when clicking buttons, to be mirrored with keyboard keys
 	- create a chart with instructions and information about the calculator, to be displayed next to it
 	- leave a tiny space every three digits
+	- add a police for buttons and digits to standardize outputs on different navigators